TwisterMc/twistermc-bb-modules/readme.md

 ### Slick Slider
 My first module is a Slick slider module.
 The carousels that come with Beaver Builder are OK, but they leave a lot to be desired.
 That's why I'm integrating Slick.

+## TODO
+- [ ] Update Vimeo helper script to be enqueued only if needed.
+- [ ] Break out Photo vs Video settings so we can properly hide/show settings
+- [ ] Add a field to put text on videos
+- [ ] Double check the slick scripts so we can avoid setting conflicts between video and photo slideshows.
+- [ ] Make it possible to have videos AND photos in one slideshow.
+- [ ] Maybe add a WYSIWYG field for creating content on slides.
+- [ ] Either use the internal or external Vimeo helper script and remove the other one.

 ## Release Notes

 ### Version 0.6.5